07krW5Hnr5ghy/powid-masterdata/src/main/java/com/proyect/masterdata/controller/README.md

 3. orderState : filter orders by order state name
 4. courier : filter orders by courier name
 5. orderPaymentState : filter orders by payment state name
-6. paymentMethod : filter orders by payment method name
+6. orderPaymentMethod : filter orders by payment method name
 7. saleChannel : filter orders by sale channel name
 8. managementType : filter orders by management type
 9. sort : sort the values the only valid values are ASC and DESC, default is ASC